 To help our partner hospitals and partner physicians combat these challenges we’re turning to an offensive tactic that history shows us succeeds: Grow bigger.
 Get stronger.
 Join forces.
-From hospitals and hospital systems, to insurers and managed care organizations, to staffing and management groups like ours, the lesson is clear: Evolution is critical.
+From hospitals and hospital systems to insurers and managed care organizations to staffing and management groups like ours, the lesson is clear: Evolution is critical.
 And only the strongest will survive.
 We will gain exceptional strength from this merger.

 An expanded network, resource arsenal, and geographic footprint.

-ECI Healthcare Partners has long been strongest where it was born: the Midwest.
+ECI Healthcare Partners has long been the strongest where it was born: the Midwest.
 Hospital Physician Partners, which joined Schumacher last August, built its footprint in the southeast.
 Schumacher’s core strength has been in the Gulf States and southwest.
 As three organizations joined now under one umbrella, we will have a formidable foothold in 33 states, and a coast-to-coast, corner-to-corner network of providers.

 Together we’ll have nearly 500 programs: emergency medicine, pediatrics, observation care, urgent care, hospitalist, intensivist, SNFist, LTACist, virtual care, and others.
-We’ll have roster of almost 8,000 active providers and a supporting staff of more than 1,000 physician executives, recruiters, schedulers, credentialists, coders, billers, and lawyers.
+We’ll have a roster of almost 8,000 active providers and a supporting staff of more than 1,000 physician executives, recruiters, schedulers, credentialists, coders, billers, and lawyers.